 Machine learning can benefit immensely from the vast amount of data in a data lake.
 After you identify useful training data, the associated data preparation steps, and the machine learning network architecture, you can orchestrate these steps as shown in the following diagram.
 AI Platform makes it easy to hone models and then use them to do both batch and online predictions.

 Not all machine learning use cases warrant the design and training of custom models.
-GCP includes pretrained models for speech, vision, video intelligence, and natural language processing.
-For these cases, you pass the appropriate inputs, such as audio, images, or video, to the respective GCP service.
+Google Cloud includes pretrained models for speech, vision, video intelligence, and natural language processing.
+For these cases, you pass the appropriate inputs, such as audio, images, or video, to the respective Google Cloud service.
 You then extract valuable metadata and store that metadata in a service such as BigQuery for further querying and analysis.
 The following diagram illustrates this flow.

 - Data Lifecycle

-- Learn how to transition from Data Warehousing in Teradata to big data services such as BigQuery, Cloud Dataflow, and Cloud Dataprep.
+- Learn how to transition from Data Warehousing in Teradata to big data services such as BigQuery, Dataflow, and Dataprep.

 - Try out other Google Cloud Platform features for yourself.
 Have a look at our tutorials.